Muawin approvals console reviewing a flagged loan case, showing risk score, AML checks, and the decision panel.

 Making Muawin's credit infrastructure available to other companies.

-I designed the product from the ground up: the API contract that partners integrated against, the approval logic that determined what the system could handle automatically versus what needed a human, and the internal portal where our team reviewed edge cases.
-Within four months of launch, this product accounted for 40% of company revenue and processed 30,000+ transactions per month.
+I designed the product end to end: the API contract partners integrated against, the approval logic that decided which cases a machine could clear and which needed a person, and the internal portal where our team worked the rest.
+Four months in, it was 40% of company revenue and 30,000+ transactions a month.

 02 · The Problem